 Happy Thanksgiving Friends!

-Loaded with sweet peppers and onions, smoky fire roasted tomatoes and paprika, then rounded out with earthy cumin and chili powder, this is one dish I can literally eat all week long.
+Loaded with sweet peppers and onions, smoky fire roasted tomatoes and paprika, then rounded out with smoky cumin and chili powder, this is one dish I can literally eat all week long.
 When the turkey is finely chopped and simmered for an hour in this aromatic broth, it makes a fine replacement for the ground meat used in traditional chili.
-I personally prefer pinto beans, but you can use whatever beans you wish.
+As an addition I personally prefer pinto beans, but you can use whatever beans you wish, or leave them out all together if you are on a Keto diet.

-What’s great is that this dish is an economical way to feed a lot of people, especially now when I feel my grocery bills are climbing 20% every week!
+What’s great is that it is an economical way to feed a lot of people, especially now when I feel my grocery bills are climbing 20% every week!
 To feed more people using the same amount of protein, use 2 cans of tomatoes instead of one, and double the amount of spices.
-This dish always works great with rotisserie chicken for a quick week night meal all year long.

 Check out the easy technique on how to make this family favorite in my new video below: